flype/stats_for_all/README.markdown

 StatsForAll gives you a simple way to track all the stats you need from your models.

-The plugin was coded with two goals in mind,  be as easier to use as possible and scalable.
+The plugin was coded with two goals in mind:  be as easier to use as possible and very scalable.

 ## Requirements

   - drb gem
   - demonize gem

-  optionally if you want to use starling mode with the queue system you'll need:
+  Optionally if you want to use starling mode with the queue system you'll need:
 	- Starling gem
 	- SimplifiedStarling rails plugin  <http://github.com/fesplugas/simplified_starling>